okonomichiyaki/supercat/010-F03-magnate.md

 ✦ Can bot Tax or favorable battle for resources, resulting in the bot having more than half of the total resources of its type in play? *(get resources such that if the Gain Monopolies Edict were resolved, the bot take the matching Monopoly)*

+- Prefer:
-- Prefer: Resource matching Monopoly in the supply
+	- Resource matching Monopoly in the supply
+	- Resource matching Monopoly held by a Rival
+	- Resource matching Monopoly held by bot

+✦ Is bot a Regent but not First Regent?

+- If bot were First Regent, would bot have more than half of the total resources of a type in play via the Imperial Trust?

+- Can bot Secure or Influence the Imperial Council?

+✦ Would bot gain a Monopoly if the Edicts were resolved?

-✦ Can bot Secure or Influence the Imperial Council?
+- Can bot Secure or Influence the Imperial Council?

 Events
 : If bot has more than half of any type of resource, and does not have the matching Monopoly, then Events are considered critical.

 Imperial Council Decided
-: If bot has more than half of the total resources of any type in play, bot will resolve Edicts.
+: If bot would gain a Monopoly, bot will resolve Edicts.

 Monopoly
 : Bots holding a Monopoly will never consent to the matching resource type being given.